sansahil/personal-site/content/_index.markdown

 ## About Me

-I'm Asutosh Panda, known as `measutosh` around the internet, a software engineer who loves tinkering with Golang, MERN, Backend, and DevOps.
+I'm Asutosh Panda, known as `exitAsutosh` around the internet, a software engineer who loves tinkering with Golang, MERN, Backend, and DevOps.
 It's been 3 years since the journey started.

 ### What I Do Best